Newly Constructed Earthquake Machine Makes Earthquake on First Test

 The UT Earthquake Machine is a large-format direct shear experiment, designed and built at UTIG to recreate laboratory earthquakes in real time.
 It’s the latest of many specialized lab facilities for studying earthquakes at , a research lab based at UTIG and the Department of Geological Sciences.
 UTIG, the department and the bureau are research units of the Jackson School of Geosciences.

-This story was originally posted by the Department of Geological Sciences.
+This story was originally posted by the Department of Earth and Planetary Sciences.